backenddeveloper/ForINVIQA/README.md

 In development/lib/Calendar.php read "$this->dateObject->format("l")"  as "Day of the week".

 Note: The entry point is procedural because there wasn't more time to build the application.
+Note: VFSStream is not used because it violates local security policies on the development environment.